SiriusCraft/course-6.824-distributed-systems/questions/README.md

 A sends accept(1, "foo") to A and C and gets responses from both.
 Because a majority accepted, A thinks that "foo" has been chosen.
 However, A crashes before sending an accept to B.
 B sends prepare messages with proposal number 2, and gets responses from B and C.
 B sends accept(2, "bar") messages to B and C and gets responses from both, so B thinks that "bar" has been chosen.

+#### Answer:

+Paxos only allowed committing previously accepted values.
+C has accepted "foo" from A, it would reply to B that i has accepted "foo" with a lower proposal number, thus B would choose "foo" for this proposal, which is also the commited value.